dlebansais/Wrist/Doc/errors.md

 ## WTE00014

-*Grid.Column specified for x not included in a Grid.*
+*Property x specified for y not included in a panel.*

-where *x* is some layout object, such as `StackPanel`, `Grid`, or `Control`.
+where *panel* is some layout panel, such as `StackPanel` or `Grid`.

-Each layout object within a Grid can specify its row and column with the `Grid.Row` and `Grid.Column` attached properties.
+Each layout object within a panel can specify for instance its row and column with the `Grid.Row` and `Grid.Column` attached properties.
 For example, `Grid.Column="2"`.

-In this case, the attached property is specified but the layout object doesn't belong to a Grid.
-The attached property specification doesn't make sense, and should be removed, or the layout object moved into the proper Grid.
+In this case, the attached property is specified but the layout object doesn't belong to the expected panel.
+The attached property specification doesn't make sense, and should be removed, or the layout object moved into the proper panel.

 ## WTE00015

-*Grid.Row specified for x not included in a Grid.*

-where *x* is some layout object, such as `StackPanel`, `Grid`, or `Control`.

-Each layout object within a Grid can specify its row and column with the `Grid.Row` and `Grid.Column` attached properties.
-For example, `Grid.Row="2"`.
+*DockPanel.Dock specified for 'x' but this item is the last.*

-In this case, the attached property is specified but the layout object doesn't belong to a Grid.
-The attached property specification doesn't make sense, and should be removed, or the layout object moved into the proper Grid.
+In this case, the item for which a Dock is specified must not be the last in the DocPanel.

 ## WTE00016